REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{mage} quality assessment (IQA) explores how to imitate human beings to automatically assess image quality.
-Accurately describing the quality change has extensive applications in image restoration, image retrieval and image quality monitoring systems, etc. IQA approaches can be generally divided into three categories: full-reference IQA approach (FR-IQA), reduced-reference approach (RR-IQA) and blind IQA approach (BIQA).
+Accurately describing the quality change has extensive applications in image restoration \cite{image_restoration}, image compression \cite{image_compression}, point cloud processing \cite{IEEETETCI3}, etc. IQA approaches can be generally divided into three categories: full-reference IQA approach (FR-IQA), reduced-reference approach (RR-IQA), and blind IQA approach (BIQA).
 FR-IQA and RR-IQA measure the similarity between the distorted image and reference image \cite{SSIM,VIF,FSIM,RR1,RR2,RR3}.
 However, in most authentic scenarios, it is hard to achieve ideal reference information.
-BIQA does not require any reference image as a prerequisite in predicting the perceptual quality, so it attract great attention in recent years.
+BIQA does not require any reference image as a prerequisite in predicting perceptual quality, so it has attracted great attention in recent years.

-Early BIQA methods\cite{DIIVINE, BLIINDSII, BRISQUE, NRSL,LPSI,tcsvt3, M3, RISE, CORNIA, Kang,tcsvt1, DeepSim, WaDIQaM, MEON, tcsvt2, dipIQ,RRLRIQA, DeepQA,BPSQM, HVSIQA, HIQA, RAN4IQA, tcsvt4, RankIQA, AIGQA} mainly focus on synthetically distorted databases\cite{LIVEI,LIVEII,TID2013,CSIQ,KADID}, which consists multiple distortions generated from limited scenarios.
+Early BIQA methods\cite{CORNIA, DeepSim, WaDIQaM, MEON, dipIQ,RRLRIQA, DeepQA,BPSQM, HVSIQA, HIQA, RAN4IQA, SIQA, RankIQA} mainly focus on synthetically distorted databases\cite{LIVEI,LIVEII,TID2013,CSIQ,KADID}, which consist of multiple distortions generated from limited scenarios.
 Since images captured in the real world suffer from ever-changing contents and more complicated distortions, accurately predicting their quality remains a challenge.
-To deal with this problem, in recent years, some BIQA methods\cite{DBCNN, BLINDER, MetaIQA, SFA, HyperIQA, NARCNN, PQR, DeepRN} have been proposed with exploring novel learning strategies and leveraging complicated feature representation.

-As is illustrated in Fig.1, these approaches are confronted with a common drawback that they cannot perform well on a narrower quality range, although achieving relatively high correlations spanning a wide range from extremely bad to good on challenge datasets\cite{LIVEC,KonIQ, BID}.
-This is illustrated in Fig.1(a), and is referred as the range effect\cite{RE,range_effect1, range_effect2}.
+To deal with this problem, in recent years, some BIQA methods\cite{DBCNN, BLINDER, MetaIQA, SFA, IEEETETCI1, HyperIQA, NARCNN, DeepRN, PQR, GraphIQA, IEEETETCI2, TMM} have been proposed, exploring novel learning strategies and leveraging complicated feature representation.
+However, although achieving relatively high correlations spanning a wide range from extremely bad to good on challenge datasets\cite{LIVEC,KonIQ, BID}, these approaches may be confronted with a drawback that they cannot perform well on a narrow quality range, which is referred as the range effect\cite{RE,range_effect1, REM}.
+Fig. 1 shows a visual example of the range effect of HyperIQA \cite{HyperIQA} on the CLIVE \cite{LIVEC} dataset.